 To be used for original application and for amendments to the original comprehensive plan that adds or deletes units of service.
-Check one: XX Original Application Amendment Applicant: AITKIN COUNTY COMMUNITY CORRECTIONS Application Period: J ULY 1, 2016 to DECEMBER 31, 2016 Original Proposed Budget: DOC Subsidy \$132,362 Other State Funds \$0 \$ County Funding \$ 160,803 Other Funding \$ 85,86 1 TOTAL BUDGET \$ 379,026 Amendment: Name of Un its of Service (attach budget she eets) Community Corrections Ad ministrator: Name/Title/Signature ELIZABETH DERUYCK, DIRECTOR Address 204 1st Street, AITKIN, MN 56401 Telephone # (218) 927-7394 Financial Officer: Name/Title/Signature KIRK PEYSOR, AITKIN O COUNTY AUDITOR Address 209 2 nd Street NW, #202, AI TKIN MN 56431 Telephone # (218) 927-7354 APPLICANT'S AGREEMENT Corrections.
-2) The grant may be terminat affect obligations incurred unde.
-3) The applicant will apply for governed by Minnesota Rules C. 4) Financial status reports will Corrections.
-Necessary records Corrections. rmunity corrections comprehensive ted in whole, or in part, by the Comprehensive of the subsidy prior to the effective deprepared to change the plan when chapter 2905.0500.
-Il be submitted every three months a and accounts, including financial and plan will be used only to implement the plan as approved by the Commissioner of missioner of the Minnesota Department of Corrections.
-Such termination shall not ate of such termination.
-In the termination or financing will be materially changed.
-Approval will be and narrative progress reports every six months as directed by the Commissioner of and property controls, will be maintained and made available to the Department of Department of Corrections (Minnesota Rules 2905).
+Check one: XX Original Application Amendment Applicant:AITKIN CO Applicant: AITKIN COUNTY COMMUNITY CORRECTIONS Application Period:J ANUARY 1, 2019 to DECEMB ER 31, 2019 Original Proposed Budget: DOC Subsidy \$ 285,961 Other State Funds \$0 County Funding \$ 555,728 Other Funding \$ 154,100 TOTAL BUDGET \$ 995,789 Amendment: Name of Uni its of Service (attach budget sheets) Community Corrections Ada ministrator: Name/Title/Signature KAMERON GENZ, DIRECTOR Address 204 1st Street, AITKIN, MN 56401 8 Telephone # (218) 927-7202 Financial Officer: Name/Title/Signature KIRK PEYSAR, AITKIN COUNT Y AUDITOR Address 209 2 nd Street NW, #202, AITKIN, MN 56431 Telephone # (218) 927-7354 APPLICANT'S AGREEMENT It is understood and agreed to by the applicant that: 1) Funds granted for this community corrections comprehensive plan will be used only to implement the plan as approved by the Commissioner of Corrections.
+2) The grant may be terminated in whole, or in part, by the Commissioner of the Minnesota Department of Corrections.
+Such termination shall not affect obligations incurred under the subsidy prior to the effective date of such termination.
+3) The applicant will apply for approval to change the plan whenever implementation or financing will be materially changed.
+Approval will be governed by Minnesota Rules Chapter 2905,0500.
+4) Financial status reports will be submitted every three months and narrative progress reports every six months as directed by the Commissioner of Corrections.
+Necessary records and accounts, including financial and property controls, will be maintained and made available to the Department of Corrections.
+5) The applicant will strictly adhere to rules promulgated by the Department of Corrections (Minnesota Rules 2905).
 SIGNATURES OF AUTHORIZED OFFICIALS Please remember: These same signatures are required to be on any amendment that adds or deletes programs/services/funding.
-Name/Title/Signature: Mark Wedel, Aitkin County Board Chair Name/Title/Signature: Nat han Burkett, Aitkin County Adn ninistrator
+Name/Title/Signature:Jessica Siebert, Aitkin County Administrator Name/Title/Signature: Anne Marcotte, Aitkin County Board Chairperson